Opportunity One: Change your own firms' valuation from 1.2x billing to 6x EBITA.

 Yes, you will probably be able to secure a 10-year business loan on a firm that is generating 25% net income.
 That puts you at a positive cash flow right out of the gate.

-The sales process to find firms that are not listed with a broker
+The process to find “for sale” accounting firms that are not listed

-I’m going to call the 1,500 and ask if they want to sell this year; if not now, when?
+• I’m going to call the 500 and ask if they want to sell this year.

-Your name is not mentioned or brought into the conversation until the firm indicates they would like to meet to talk about a deal.
+• Your name is not mentioned or brought into the conversation until the firm shows they are at least interested in the idea of selling.

 I will only do this work for 8 firms, and each must be in a separate city.
-I will only work for one firm in a market such as Denver or Dallas, or NYC.
-The service is sold on a first-come, first-served basis.
+For example, once I work for a firm in Denver, I can not work for anyone else.

 There are no contracts; you may fire me at any time.